ameya241/AI-Powered-RAG-Search-Engine-for-Technical-Documents/README.md

 The goal was simple:

-📄 Give the system a PDF (for example, my own resume) \n 🔍 Let it read and break the text into small chunks
+📄 Give the system a PDF (for example, my own resume)
+🔍 Let it read and break the text into small chunks
 🧠 Convert those chunks into embeddings
 🎯 Search for the most relevant pieces when a question is asked